Dekulakization: Women during dekulakization

 The Soviet Union's 1930s dekulakization efforts had an impact on millions of individuals, including women.
 If they were married to or related to kulaks, women were seen as potential enemies of the state since they were assumed to be complicit with their husbands or male relatives.
 Because of this, they were frequently singled out by the government for arrest, deportation, and jail.

 Women were targeted by the campaign, according to historian Lynne Viola, who notes that they were "kulaks spouses, mothers, and sisters.
 Women were frequently treated harshly, including being arrested and deported, because they were seen as possible kulak conspirators.
 During the dekulakization effort, they had to deal with a variety of difficulties, such as losing their homes and belongings, being separated from their families, as well as the danger of forced labor and violence, both physical and sexual.
 Many of them experienced starvation, sickness, and exhaustion as a result of the forced hard labor they were required to undertake in the factories or the fields.

-The NKVD (secret police) during dekulakization
+The OGPU during dekulakization

 The secret police were crucial in enforcing Soviet government objectives during the dekulakization program in the Soviet Union.
-Kulaks and their families were subject to arrest, deportation, and execution by the secret police known as the NKVD.
+Kulaks and their families were subject to arrest, deportation, and execution by the secret police known as the OGPU.

-The NKVD was granted the authority to track down and assassinate kulaks, and they were allowed to use force and brutality to do so.
+The OGPU was granted the authority to track down and assassinate kulaks, and they were allowed to use force and brutality to do so.
 Mass deportations and arrests of kulaks and their families were carried out by the secret police, frequently without cause or due process.

-The Gulag, a system of forced labor camps founded by the NKVD, was where many kulaks were transported to work in perilous circumstances.
+The Gulag, a system of forced labor camps founded by the OGPU, was where many kulaks were transported to work in perilous circumstances.
 Numerous captives suffered from starvation, illness, and torture in the notoriously cruel camps.

-The secret police's contribution to the dekulakization effort had a considerable impact on the Soviet government's policies and procedures.
-Millions of people died as a result of the NKVD's use of violence and repression, which had a significant effect on Soviet society.
-In Russia and other former Soviet governments, these policies and practices have left a lasting legacy.